aganglada/use-head/README.md

 ### Contributing

-I would love to see you contributing to `use-seo`, also by giving feedback.
+I would love to see you contributing to `use-head`, also by giving feedback.
 If you think something is missing, [create a new issue](https://github.com/aganglada/use-seo/issues).

 [Pull request](https://github.com/aganglada/use-seo/pulls) are more than welcome ❤️️